lefteri28-afk/digital-penny-bin/README.md

 DPB - Digital Penny Bin

-What is it?
+What is DPB?

 DPB is a digital version of the classic "give a penny / take a penny" tray found next to cash registers.
-Instead of a plastic bin, the change is stored in a shared ledger and used to conduct cashless micro-transactions at the point-of-sale.
+Instead of a plastic bin, the change is stored in a shared ledger and used to conduct cashless micro-transactions at the point-of-sale (POS).

-In essence, DPB provides a settlement-free fractional-value pooling system for heterogeneous point-of-sale networks.
+In essence, DPB provides a settlement-free fractional-value pooling system for heterogeneous POS networks.
+It allows POS terminals — even ones configured with completely different rounding rules (round to the nearest nickel vs. round to the nearest dollar) — share a single pooled balance for fractional-cent change.

+Instead of a customer's $0.03 in change disappearing into a coin jar or a rounding error, it gets tracked in a shared ledger and used to give the next customer, at any connected terminal, a discount that rounds their total down instead of up.

 Status: Early / pre-production.

 Patent Pending: U.S. Provisional Patent Application filed September 2026.

 Looking for contributors to help harden the core engine and build platform integrations — see How to Contribute below.

-What is DPB?

-DPB lets point-of-sale terminals — even ones configured with completely different rounding rules (round to the nearest nickel vs. round to the nearest dollar) — share a single pooled balance for fractional-cent change.

-Instead of a customer's $0.03 in change disappearing into a coin jar or a rounding error, it gets tracked in a shared ledger and used to give the next customer, at any connected terminal, a discount that rounds their total down instead of up.

 The core technical problems this project solves: